project-ocre/project-ocre.github.io/docs/quickstart/firmware/hardware.md

 This section covers common issues you might encounter when building and flashing the Ocre runtime to physical hardware, along with their solutions.

 - **Unsupported Board**: If you're unable to flash to your board, and it's not listed in our [Board Support](../../../board-support), check out our [Adding Board Support](../../../board-support/adding-support) guide under the Board Support section.
 This guide will walk you through the process of adding support for your specific hardware.

+---

+## Next Steps

+Now that you have successfully built and flashed the Ocre runtime to your device, you're ready to create your first Ocre application.
+Head over to [Your First Container](../../first-app) to get started building containerized applications.